cjvillar/ArithmeticCompiler/README.md

 ## A simple compiler learning tool for the language of arithmetic

 TODO:
-   - Fix Subtraction CodeGen, currently I assum L > R and set registers accordingly, this is not correct and messes with other oprations, for example, ((2 * 6) - 1) produces -11 while ((2 * 6) + -1) produces the correct ouput of 11.
+   - Fix Subtraction CodeGen, currently I assume L > R and set registers accordingly, this is not correct and messes with other operations, for example, ((2 * 6) - 1) produces -11 while ((2 * 6) + -1) produces the correct output of 11

    - Fix multiple nested expressions

 Nice To Have:
+   - Add flag for custom name output.
-   - Make Window Compatable
+   - Make Window Compatible

 Test Assembly:
    ```bash